 Local and Toll-free: $.50/page Long distance: $1.00 (out-going only).

-Free - Please call ahead for availability
+Notary services are available.
+Please call ahead for availability.

 Parking lot has a total of 16 spaces and 2 handicapped spaces.
 There is some on-street parking around the library.